Detecting Toxic Flow: Asynchronous learning and decision making

 where $Z$ is a Bernoulli random variable with parameter $p^{\pm,\text{M}}$, and $\phi\geq 0$ is an inventory penalty parameter.
-Intuitively, the broker optimises the expected value of her mark-to-market adjusted by a quadratic penalty on inventory.
+Intuitively, the broker optimises the expected mark-to-market value of her portfolio after internalising the trade adjusted by a quadratic penalty on inventory.
 The solutions to \eqref{eq:trading-problem} are